dmgoeller/jsapi/README.md

 takes the following keywords:

 - `:description` - The description that applies to all operations in this path.
+- `:model` - The default model of all operations in this path.
+- `:parameters` - The parameters that are consumed by all operations in this path.
+- `:request_body` - The default request body of all operations in this path.
+- `:responses` - The responses that can be produced by all operations in this path.
 - `:servers` - See [Specifying API locations].
 - `:summary` - The summary that applies to all operations in this path.
+- `:tags` - The tags that apply to all operations in this path.

 These keywords are only used to describe the path in an OpenAPI document.